Escort Booking advice

 Do NOT ask questions about bedroom activities and what they do/don’t do via txt.
 This is entrapment and will get you ignored/blocked in most cases.

-Be respectful!
-A gentleman never goes out of style.
-Want to stand out?
-Send her something from her wishlist before meeting, don’t show up empty handed when you meet.
-It’s the thought that counts!
-I guarantee making her smile and being thoughtful will get you further.
+Want to stand out? – Send her something from her wishlist before meeting, don’t show up empty handed when you meet.

-By the same token – Don’t ask for verification ID, Video or pics – you will be blocked!
 Providers spend a lot of time and effort getting verified online and the last thing they will do is give their personal info to a stranger.

 The nicer you treat her outside the bedroom, the naughtier she’ll get inside the bedroom.